 These dogs are great with children.
 They are affectionate and loyal towards their owners and exhibit a special playful behavior around the children of the family.
 They are extremely loyal, but they may not like incredibly noisy households.

-The territorial nature of these dogs may lead it to feel threatened around strangers.
+The territorial nature of these dogs may lead them to feel threatened around strangers.
 Even with family, it is common for these dogs to attempt to “herd” children in the same way that a dog on a farm may herd sheep.
 When children run and play, watch out for nipping at their ankles.
 While the behavior is not aggressive, an accidental injury may still happen.

 Dogs Similar to Canadian Eskimo Dogs